 Oh if only this world could learn to "Do Without" (if only I could).
 Baby steps right?
 We're getting there.

-So, on our over debted (is that a word) low income budget we still manage to ease through (though sometimes, like winter when hubby is laid off, we wish we had spent a little more time following these guidelines ourselves).
+So, on our over-debted, low income budget, we still manage to ease through (though sometimes, like winter when hubby is laid off, we wish we had spent a little more time following these guidelines ourselves).
 I want to share with you some of the ways that a family of seven and growing can get by on under $30,000 a year.

 - Take a GOD Sufficient Mentality: Learn to be content with what you have, and that God is enough.
 When we're in need we should turn to Him (and not our wallets) first and foremost.
 Trust God more in providing for your family.
 Allow Him to reveal Himself to you and bless you.

 - Take a Self Sufficient view of things: Look up ideas on being self sufficient.
-I really believe this is a lifestyle God wants us to try to emulate, and if you're doing this, everything else fits into this category.
+I really believe this is a lifestyle God wants us to try to emulate for the sake of ourselves and the earth He created.
+If you're doing this, everything else fits into this category.

 - Make it from scratch: Every chance you get, make it from scratch.
 Don't buy prepackaged anything if possible.
 No packaged bread, baked goods, takeout, anything.
 Nothing beats hanging out at home making pizza with your kids, and no takeout pizza can bring those same memories...or bizarre kid creations.